MGelein/leaves-of-inguri/assets/story.md

  2. Armor upgrades: __four__ tiers of armor upgrades, one for each area, and one starting equipment.
   - Cloth armor (starting armor): Provided for free at the start of the game, provides no protection against enemy damage.
   - Leather armor (given in The Fringe)
-  - Scale armor (given in The Lost City)
+  - Chain armor (given in The Lost City)
   - Plate armor (given in The Inner Sanctum)
 3. Spell rewards (major): These rewards are required since most, if not all, progression between areas or arcs is gated between the use of these spells.
 Using them to their full potential becomes a core part of the gameplay.
  - Heal (given in The Fringe)